-The Foundation knows that providing the ongoing resources and educational opportunities for today’s women and girls is essential.
-The Foundation continues to identify, develop and support opportunities and leadership.
+The Foundation knows that providing ongoing resources and educational opportunities for today’s women and girls is essential.
+The Foundation continues to identify, develop, and support opportunities and leadership.

-The Foundation believes in celebrating successes, while reinforcing the privilege that today’s women have in being able to vote and hold political office.
-The Foundation’s programs and initiatives reflect these beliefs and works to further the vision of women such as Nellie McClung.
+The Foundation believes in celebrating successes while reinforcing the privilege that today’s women have in being able to vote and hold political office.
+The Foundation’s programs and initiatives reflect these beliefs and work to further the vision of women such as Nellie McClung.

 The Nellie McClung Foundation provides opportunities to recognize and celebrate the talents and leadership of women.

-The Nellie McClung Foundation with support from the Manitoba Government present the Nellie McClung Trailblazer Scholarships.
+The Nellie McClung Foundation with support from the Manitoba Government presents the Nellie McClung Trailblazer Scholarships.